vignettes/biocthis.Rmd

 file that configures your pkgdown

-(Wickham, Hesselberth, and Salmon, 2022) documentation website with
+(Wickham, Hesselberth, Salmon et al., 2024) documentation website with

 Bioconductor’s official colors.